Contents

 Early life

-Anne Frank was born in Frankfurt, Germany, in 1929, 4 years before Hitler came to power.
-As the hostilities towards the Jews increased, her parents, Otto and Edith, decided to flee to Amsterdam when Anne was only four and a half years old.
+Anne Frank was born in Frankfurt, Germany, in 1929, four years before Hitler came to power.
+As the hostilities towards the Jews increased, her parents, Otto and Edith, decided to flee to Amsterdam when Anne was only four and a half years old, along with her sister Margot.
 In 1942, two years after the German army occupied the Netherlands, the family went into hiding.

-As the family of 4 lived in hiding with 4 other Jews for 2 years, Anne wrote in great detail about her life in a diary.
+As the family lived in hiding with four other Jews for two years in the secret annex of Otto’s office building, Anne wrote in great detail about her life in a diary.
 In 1944, they were arrested by the Gestapo and sent to concentration camps.
 In 1945, at 15 years of age, Anne passed away at the camp.
 Her diary was published posthumously.

-On the morning of 4 August 1944, the Achterhuis was stormed by a group of German uniformed police led by the SS.
+On the morning of August 4, 1944, the secret annex was stormed by a group of German uniformed police led by the SS, a paramilitary organization under Adolf Hitler and the Nazi Party.
 They were transported to the Westerbork transit camp.
 Having been arrested in hiding, they were considered criminals and sent to the Punishment Barracks for hard labor.

 In October or November, Anne and Margot Frank were transported to Bergen-Belson.
 Edith Frank, who was left behind, died of starvation.